A Digital Nomad Guide to Seoul

 For the more local coffee shops then COFFEE Lab express, Café Contigo, Rolling Pin and CREA Creative Lounge are cute places to work from, with good Wi-Fi and delicious treats.

-Where to live in Seoul
+Best Places to Live in Seoul

 Seoul is home to around 10 million people and the city is pretty spread out, so choosing somewhere to be based can be simple if you have certain preferences.